theheraldproject/theheraldproject.github.io/payload/inner.md

 # Custom inner payloads

-A custom inner payload is designed to work exclusively with the [Squire Envelope payload](/payload/envelope).
+A custom inner payload is designed to work exclusively with the [Herald Envelope payload](/payload/envelope).
 If you want a completely custom payload, see the [custom outer payload page](/payload/outer).

 The inner payload is constructed by a national/state authority and MAY only be